| Greek Name |

-IOKE was the female personification of onslaught, battle-tumult, pursuit and rout.
-She was one of the daimones (spirits) of the aigis, the tasselled arm-guard of Zeus.
-The others were Alke (Battle Strength), Eris (Strife) and Phobos (Terror).
+IOKE was the female personification (daimona) of onslaught, battle-tumult, pursuit and rout.
+She was one of the spirits of the aigis (aegis)--the tasselled arm-guard of Zeus--alongside Alke (Battle-Strength), Eris (Strife) and Phobos (Terror).
+Alke was perhaps the same as Proioxis and was likely numbered amongst the Makhai (Machae) (Battle-Spirits).

 Perhaps a daughter of ERIS, though nowhere stated